Women not to be jailed for any crimes they commit.

 The reality of the recommendation is that it comes after the fact and only establishes as a rule what is already being done with women criminals.
 Virtually all women criminals that should be serving time (94% in the US and 99% in Canada) are on the loose.
-All that will happen when the recommendation of the report is accepted (and that will most surely be not only in the U.K. but in all developed nations) is that the remaining small proportion of women criminals who had the misfortune of being incarcerated will be let loose, too.
+All that will happen when the recommendation of the report is accepted (and that will most surely be not only in the U.K. but in all developed nations; the Canadian Elizabeth Fry society already made the same proposal that women not to be jailed for any crimes), then the remaining small proportion of women criminals who had the misfortune of being incarcerated will be let loose, too.

 Sex ratios of incarcerated prisoners